-The project area is not connected to any public water supply and thus the client relies on water vendors which are expensive and unreliable.
+The project area is not connected to any public water supply system and the client relies on water pans and also water vendors which are expensive and unreliable.
 Chronic water shortages have driven the client to think of drilling a borehole to act as the main water supply for this plot.